 The stomach produces a strong acid to help digest food and protect against microbes.
-To protect the body's tissues from this acid, it also secretes a thick layer of mucus.
+To protect the tissues of the body from this acid, it also secretes a thick layer of mucus.

 If the mucus layer is worn away and stops functioning effectively, the acid can damage the stomach tissue, causing an ulcer.

-An estimated 1 in every 10 people in Western countries will have an ulcer in the stomach or small intestine at some point in their lives.
+An estimated one in every ten people in Western countries will have an ulcer in the stomach or small intestine at some point in their lives.

-Stomach ulcers are relatively easy to cure, but if left untreated they can cause significant problems.
+Stomach ulcers are relatively easy to cure, but they can cause significant problems if left untreated.

 Here are some key points about stomach ulcers.
 More detail and supporting information is in the main article.

-- The classic symptom of a stomach ulcer is indigestion
+The classic symptom of a stomach ulcer is indigestion, also called dyspepsia.

 A class of painkillers known as NSAIDs can increase the risk of stomach ulcers.

 The two main causes of ulcers of the stomach and small intestine are: